guard/listen/README.md

 ```

 The second way to register a callback is be calling the `change` method on any
-listener passing it an a block:
+listener passing it a block:

 ```ruby
 # Create a callback